Soyam27/EditorMaster_RCCTechz/README.md

 ## Notes & limitations

-- The canvas is designed for a phone aspect ratio and fixed size (configured in CSS).
-You can adjust sizes in `styling/style.css`.
+- The Website is designed only for devices with screen width 900px and above.
 - Download jpg button will work upon uncommenting this `<script src="https://cdn.jsdelivr.net/npm/html2canvas@1.4.1/dist/html2canvas.min.js"></script>` from the index.html file